m6vrm/flowkit/README.md

     <img src="assets/flow.png">
 </p>

-The main idea is the vertical separation of responsibilities of the flow:
+The main idea is a vertical separation of responsibilities of the flow:

 - Navigation implementation (`TransitionNavigator`) – changing the tree of screens.
 - Navigation logic (`TransitionProvider`) – determining which screen to go next.